 - See below for PvE, PvP, and leveling info.

 - Race: Play what you like, but if you want to be more efficient…

-- Humans, for the Spirit gain and PvP trinket escape
+- Humans, for the stat gain and stun escape

-- Gnomes for size, escape, and mana pool (and Engineering boost if you like that skill)
+- Gnomes for size, escape, and mana pool.

 - Pandaren if you like to eat